aterui/mcbrnet/README.md

 # Overview

-`mcbrnet` is a collection of functions to perform ecological simulations in spatial networks.
+The R package `mcbrnet` provides functions to perform ecological simulations in spatial networks.
 Main functions in this package can: (1) generate a random branching network with the specified number of patches and probability of branching (`brnet()`); and (2) simulate metacommunity/foodweb dynamics in space (`mcsim()`, `igpsim()`, `sglv()`).
 See **Articles** for instruction.